-The COVID-19 pandemic has resulted in a general decline in real estate transactions and may adversely affect our growth prospects in the near term, and possibly for an extended period, depending upon the duration of the pandemic and its effects on the economy generally and the real estate market more particularly.
+The COVID-19 pandemic has resulted in a general decline in real estate transactions, which has adversely affected our growth prospects in the near term, and may do so for an extended period, depending upon the duration of the pandemic and its effects on the economy generally and the real estate market more particularly.

-The COVID-19 crisis may adversely affect our new investment activity, primarily because equity and debt financing for real estate transactions, including leasehold loans, is constrained.
+The COVID-19 crisis has adversely affected our new investment activity, primarily because equity and debt financing for real estate transactions, including leasehold loans, is constrained.
 In addition, the crisis has made it more difficult to execute transactions as people work from home and are unable to visit properties, local governmental offices are closed and third parties such as survey, insurance, environmental and similar services have more limited capacities.
-These conditions may adversely affect our growth prospects while they persist.
+These conditions will adversely affect our growth prospects while they persist.

-Our estimated UCA as of March 31, 2020 does not reflect the potential impact of the COVID-19 pandemic on the Combined Property Value of our portfolio and is based on current appraisals of only a portion of our assets.
-The unknown duration of the pandemic combined with very limited transaction activity make current real estate valuations uncertain.
-There can be no assurance that our estimated UCA will not decline in future periods, and any such decline could be material.
+Our estimated UCA as of June 30, 2020 is based on current appraisals of only a portion of our assets and does not reflect the full potential impact of the COVID-19 pandemic on the Combined Property Value of our portfolio.
+The unknown duration of the pandemic combined with very limited transaction activity makes current real estate valuations uncertain and our estimated UCA could decline in future periods, and any such decline could be material.

 We track the estimated value of the UCA in our owned residual portfolio as an indicator of the quality of our cash flow and safety of our position in a tenant's capital structure and to enable us to monitor changes in the value of the owned residual portfolio over time.
-In accordance with our policies, we obtained third party appraisals of the Combined Property Portfolio of approximately one-third of the gross book value of our portfolio as of March 31, 2020.
-The rest of the portfolio was last appraised in the second through fourth quarters of 2019.
-The estimated UCA as of March 31, 2020 does not reflect the potential impact of the COVID-19 pandemic on the Combined Property Value of our portfolio.
-The unknown duration of the pandemic combined with very limited transaction activity make current real estate valuations uncertain.
-There can be no assurance that our estimated UCA will not decline in future periods, and any such decline could be material.
+In accordance with our policies, during the second quarter 2020 we obtained third party appraisals of the Combined Property Portfolio for properties that represented approximately 9% of the gross book value of our portfolio as of June 30, 2020.
+The majority of the rest of our portfolio was last appraised in the third quarter 2019 through the first quarter 2020.
+Hence, the estimated UCA as of June 30, 2020 does not reflect the full potential impact of the COVID-19 pandemic on the Combined Property Value of our portfolio.
+The unknown duration of the pandemic combined with very limited transaction activity makes current real estate valuations uncertain and our estimated UCA could decline in future periods, and any such decline could be material.